Fieldwise

 Field scouting in "X" shape pattern.

-Field scouting in "O" shape pattern, ensuring exploration of field edges as needed.
+Field scouting in "O" shape pattern.

 Scouts employ X, W, or V patterns for accurate field health assessment, occasionally walking along edges and outside rows for pest inspection.
 Patterns vary between trips and sections.
-Scouts choose three to five sample points, inspecting 10–20 plants or approximately 10 m2 at each location.
+Scouts choose three to five sample points, inspecting 10–20 plants or approximately 10 m2 at each location.(Photo by Erik 🖐 on Unsplash).

 Diagram illustrating key steps in Fieldwise software: acquire data, analyze, define actions, implement precision interventions, measure impact for improved yield and efficiency.